An Applied R&D Lab Serving Solo and Family-based Entrepreneurs in Rural and Distressed Urban Communities

 About Us - Founders and Research Directors

-Jim Salmons and Timlynn Babitsky are practicing small business futurists and founders of Sohodojo.
-They serve as Sohodojo's Research Directors.
+Jim Salmons and Timlynn Babitsky are founders of Sohodojo and serve a its Research Directors.
 Jim and Timlynn have been together shaking things up as high tech entrepreneurs and change agents since they met in graduate school in the mid-eighties.

-As JFS Consulting, their Portfolio Life nanocorp, Jim and Timlynn oversee a 'corporate conglomerate of us' with a diversified portfolio of dejobbed small businesses that includes Sohodojo, 3RBuilders.Net, Squirrelfeeders.com, and The Pop Culture Store and Virtual Museum.
+As Sohodojo Business Services (formerly JFS Consulting) – their Portfolio Life nanocorp – Jim and Timlynn oversee a 'corporate conglomerate of us' with a diversified portfolio of dejobbed small businesses that includes their small business services and consulting practice, the Sohodojo applied R&D lab, and "sandbox"/exploratory ventures including The Local Food Economy Game, 3RBuilders.Net, Squirrelfeeders.com, and The Pop Culture Store and Virtual Museum.

-In 2005, Jim and Timlynn relocated from northcentral Montana to rural southeast Iowa where they continue their applied research and social action.
+In 2005, Jim and Timlynn relocated from northcentral Montana to rural southeast Iowa where they continued their applied research and social action.

 Jim and Timlynn's business/life goal is to envision and develop Small is Good Microenterprise Networks throughout rural and distressed urban communities interested in unleashing the 'other side of capitalism'.